-The Big Day On Cinco De Mustache, participants (and some faculty) all sit together in the JCA for the "Gentleman's Lunch," raise their glasses for the "Milk Mustache Toast," and sing the Cinco De Mustache theme song again.
+On Cinco De Mustache, participants (and some faculty) all sit together in the JCA for the "Gentleman's Lunch," raise their glasses for the "Milk Mustache Toast," and sing the Cinco De Mustache theme song again.
 This usually brings a lot of laughs (and strange looks) from the ladies, staff, and faculty.
 The guys don't mind, though, because a mustache is something to be proud of.

 Special Thanks to student Kaitlin Handley (who hopes to scrub this from her memory soon) for the above vid!

 They even pay homage to faculty member Ray Lubeck, who has become an icon (maybe even a mascot) of sorts, due to his own impressive mustache.
 He's a real-life example of mustache longevity.